 Ustekinumab injections are usually given every 12 weeks, but your first two injections will be 4 weeks apart.
 Follow your doctor's instructions.

 Ustekinumab can lower blood cells that help your body fight infections and help your blood to clot.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
 Your blood may need to be tested often.
 Visit your doctor regularly.

 Contact your doctor right away if you have signs of infection such as fever, chills, sore throat, flu symptoms, swollen glands, unusual weakness, mouth sores, swelling or redness, severe stomach pain, cough with mucus, or severe headache.
 These may be early signs of a severe infection.

-To be sure ustekinumab is not causing harmful effects, your doctor will need to check your progress on a regular basis.
-Do not miss any scheduled appointments.
 You must remain under the care of a doctor while you are receiving ustekinumab.